Skip to content

 Comment

-This exercise develops dynamic flexibility and trains movements initiated from the hips.
+This exercise develops dynamic flexibility and trains movements that originate in the hips.